Athletics & Fitness

 Alameda's middle school sports program is organized by the Alameda Education Foundation.

-Nea middle schoolers also take advantage of local opportunities such as the Youth Ultimate (Frisbee) Program or the Oakland Strokes Rowing Club.
+Nea middle schoolers also take advantage of local opportunities such as the Alameda Youth Ultimate Program or the Oakland Strokes Rowing Club.

 Nea high schoolers who are Alameda residents* can participate on sports teams with either Alameda or Encinal High School, depending on their high school residency zone.
 This includes all sports offered at either high school, including baseball, cheerleading, cross country, football, softball, track, basketball, soccer, swimming, tennis, volleyball, and more.